flutter/website/src/cookbook/design/themes.md

 Each theme defines the colors, type style, and other parameters applicable for the type of Material component.

-If a widget doesn't use a specific theme, the visual properties fall back to the main theme.
 Flutter applies styling in the following order:

 1. Styles applied to the specific widget.
-1. Themes that override the main theme.
+1. Themes that override the immediate parent theme.
 1. Main theme for the entire app.

 After you define a `Theme`, use it within your own widgets.